shrleqww/EE219-AICS-2025/projects/project/README.md

 #### 2. Data Type of Softmax
 Since our hardware platform only supports `Integer Instructions`, you can compute the softmax in a way similar to Lab 4.
-In the test script, we provide a function that simulates hardware execution and directly prints the int32 values representing the results.
+In the test script, we provide a function that simulates hardware execution and directly prints the Q16.16 values representing the results.
 You can also refer to this function.
-You can store and print the int32 values representing the results just like our script does.
+You can store and print the Q16.16 values representing the results just like our script does.
 **As long as the overall trend of your results matches either the Python-computed results or the simulated hardware results in our test script, they will be considered correct.**

+> Reminder: The input data type is int32 and the output is Q16.16.
+Therefore you need to left-shift the input value by 16 bits first.

 #### 3. Scale
 The result of `conv` and `fc1` should be divided by a scale to avoid data overflow.
 The address and data type of these two scales are described in [head file](./sw/include/model.h).